jolonf/bitcom-protocols/directory-protocol.md

 # Directory Protocol

-> A protocol that indicates the transaction represents a metanet directory.
+> A protocol that indicates that the transaction represents a metanet directory.

 The metanet is a graph consisting of leaf and non-leaf nodes.
 If a metanet graph is used to represent a filesystem structure it is useful to know if a node is intended to represent a directory.
 This is useful